 By the time we made our way back to the boat launch, we were practically giddy with excitement at what we had just witnessed.
 Regardless of what else we had done on Vieques, that single hour out on Mosquito Bay made the entire trip worth it.

 Tips for Kayaking, Snorkeling, and the Bio Bay

 - There’s a small grocery/convenience store called Colmado Lydia on Calle Almendro between Tintillos and Hucar.
 Only a block off the malecon, it’s a convenient place to pick up snacks, water, personal items, and other sundries.
 The Green Store (La Tienda Verde), located across town on the main route into Esperanza, is an even bigger establishment where you can find most everything you could need.

-- We chose Abe’s Snorkeling and Bio Bay Tours for our day-long excursion.
+- We chose Abe’s Snorkeling and Bio Bay Tours for our day-long excursion, though I’m no longer seeing the all-in-one option on their website.
+(You might want to call to confirm.)
 While we had a good experience, be advised that some things promised on the website may not be delivered to the letter.
 (For example, there were no dry bags for our stuff, and our “sunset picnic in the sand” ended up being a takeout container of [admittedly, delicious and home-cooked] food eaten on a bench on the malecón.)

 - Don’t forget to use reef-safe sunscreen while in Vieques to help protect her vulnerable marine ecosystems and coral reefs.